2010–11 Ferencvárosi TC season

-The 2010–11 season will be Ferencvárosi TC's 108th competitive season, 2nd consecutive season in the Soproni Liga and 111th year in existence as a football club.
+The 2010–11 season was Ferencvárosi TC's 108th competitive season, 2nd consecutive season in the Soproni Liga and 111th year in existence as a football club.

 Team kit and logo

 The team kits for the 2010–11 season are produced by Nike and the shirt sponsor is Fantastic League.
 The home kit is green and white colour and the away kit is white colour.
 The third kit is green colour.